ARM-software/CMSIS-TFM/README.md

 # CMSIS-TFM

-This GitHub repository contains a fork of https://git.trustedfirmware.org/trusted-firmware-m.git and adds the infra-structure to frame is as CMSIS-Pack
+This GitHub repository contains a fork of https://git.trustedfirmware.org/trusted-firmware-m.git and adds the infra-structure to frame is as CMSIS-Pack.

 ### Issues and Labels